What is malnutrition?

 Malnutrition may not be what you think and even worse, you may not realize you are malnourished!
 There is a definitive line between nutrition and malnutrition.

-Malnutrition, as defined by Mosby’s Medical Dictionary 7th Edition: “any disorder of nutrition.
+Malnutrition, as defined, “any disorder of nutrition.
 It may result from an unbalanced, insufficient, or excessive diet or from impaired absorption, assimilation, or use of foods.”
 Compare deficiency disease.

 Subclinical malnutrition is extremely deceiving and here’s why…